dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 - Use debuggers and examine local variables
 - Write unit tests for your workflows, just like any other part of your application logic

-The Dapr SDK internally communicates with the DTFx-go gRPC endpoint in the Dapr sidecar to receive new workflow events and send new workflow commands, with these protocol details hidden.

-Due to the complexities of the workflow protocol, no HTTP API for this runtime feature is available at this time.

 ### Declarative workflows support
 Dapr provides an experience for declarative workflows as a layer on top of the "workflow as code" foundation, supporting a variety of declarative workflows, including:
 - The AWS Step Functions workflow syntax
 - The Azure Logic Apps workflow syntax